-• Toorkit a year ago
+• Toorkit 2 years ago

 For those, like me, that prefer local CLI tools, I found gallery-dl yesterday (although possibly slightly different use case than ful.co).